Dernbach, Westerwaldkreis: Etymology

-Unlike many other surrounding villages, Dernbach has not a Franconian, but a Celtic toponym.
+Unlike many other surrounding villages, Dernbach has not a Central Franconian, but a Celtic toponym.
 Several communities and families have the same name, so it has become customary to say "Dernbach bei Montabaur", to avoid confusion.

 Geography

 Location

 Dernbach is located north of the city of Montabaur within the wooded hills of the national nature reserve "Naturpark Nassau".
 Surrounding villages are Ebernhahn, Wirges, Staudt, Eschelbach and Elgendorf.